hs-duesseldorf/se2rest/README.md

 ### 3.2.2.
 Entities

+**VERY IMPORTANT**: if you use a major spring version lower than 3, replace all occurrences of `jakarta.persistence` with `javax.persistence` in your import commands.

 Now `spring-boot-starter-data-jpa` comes into play.
 With it a copy of hibernate is downloaded.
 Hibernate is an implementation of the **J**ava **P**ersistence API (JPA) and can process special types of classes named **Entities**.
 Each entity refers to one table inside our database and each attribute of this entity refers to a column inside this table.
 Hibernate is smart enough so it can even create tables just from looking onto our entity classes.

 The Java Persistence API and thus hibernate work with annotations.
 When you want to declare a Java class as an entity, you simply put the `@Entity` tag above the class declaration.
 Now all attributes are already understood as individual columns when they are primitive data types such as for example int and String.